rrigdon/rrigdon.github.io/docs/id_security.md

 # Identity Security Samples

+I created and implemented the docs-as-code setup for SailPoint Technolgies, which included training 10+ writers in using the custom stack to publish 8+ websites.

-I manage the documentation for multiple identity security and access governance products.
+I additionally manage the documentation for multiple identity security and access governance products for SailPoint Technologies, including:

 - [SailPoint Cloud Infrastructure Entitlement Management (CIEM)](https://documentation.sailpoint.com/saas/help/ciem/index.html)